ctwoolsey/ember-paper-react/README.md

 <i>Avatar</i>
 ------------------------------------------------------------------------------
 This component does not use theme in React.
-(TBD - maybe this can be upgraded to use theme?)

 The most basic usages are:
 ```angular2html
 <RPaperAvatar>H</RPaperAvatar>